Cannabis companies, betting on a Biden win, ready IPOs

 'DRAMATIC CHANGE IN EXPECTATIONS'

-Shares of companies with broad footprints in the U.S. market, including Curaleaf Holdings Inc , Cresco Labs Ltd and Green Thumb Industries Inc are all up more than 20per cent since the presidential debate on Sept.
-29, mirroring rising expectations of a Biden victory.
+Shares of companies with broad footprints in the US market, including Curaleaf Holdings Inc, Cresco Labs and Green Thumb Industries Inc are all up more than 20 per cent since the presidential debate on Sep 29, mirroring rising expectations of a Biden victory.

 The Democratic nominee has widened his lead in several states likely to decide the election, Reuters polls showed, as well as his lead in online betting markets.

-In last week’s debate with Vice President Mike Pence, Harris said marijuana would be decriminalized at a federal level in the United States under a Biden administration.
+In last week’s debate with Vice President Mike Pence, Harris said marijuana would be decriminalised at a federal level in the United States under a Biden administration.

 “Each election cycle cannabis comes closer to federal acceptance, and this election is pivotal to those goals,” said Cynthia Salarizadeh, founder and president of House of Saka, a cannabis-infused beverages business.